akvo/wash-futures-explorer/docs/overview.rst

 1. **Data Input**: Raw data downloaded from the IFs model, containing historical and projected indicators related to water and sanitation, health, prosperity and governance.
-2. **Data Transformation**: A Jupyter Notebook processes and structures the data, preparing it for visualization.
+2. **Data Transformation**: A Jupyter Notebook processes and structures the data, preparing it for visualisation.
 The notebook includes steps for data cleaning, calculation of progress rates, and structuring data for PowerBI.
-3. **Data Visualization**: PowerBI dashboards display trends, comparisons, and projections in an interactive format, providing stakeholders with actionable insights.
+3. **Data Visualisation**: PowerBI dashboards display trends, comparisons, and projections in an interactive format, providing stakeholders with actionable insights.

 Usage Scenarios
 ===============